 Wildfires drawing first responders to Potomac Highlands areas

 Mar.
-21—CUMBERLAND — Volunteer firefighters throughout the region battled wildfires Wednesday and again Thursday as high winds and low humidity created hazardous burning conditions in West Virginia's Hampshire, Hardy and Grant counties.
+22—CUMBERLAND — Volunteer firefighters throughout the region battled wildfires Wednesday and again Thursday as high winds and low humidity created hazardous burning conditions in West Virginia's Hampshire, Hardy and Grant counties.

 A fire in the Spring Run area near Petersburg grew Thursday to an estimated 500-plus acres and was reportedly 30% contained, while a wildfire in Hardy County surpassed 600 acres.
 Both drew a joint response of units throughout the region.